tartemov/PrivacyPolicies/FPAnatomics.md

 * To perform Service-related services; or
 * To assist us in analyzing how my Service is used.

 I want to inform my Service users that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
+The reason is to perform the tasks assigned to them on my behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

 ## Security